francoisgeorgy/microfreak-reader/README.md

 ## Accuracy of the displayed data

 :warning: To create this application I reverse-engineered some of the sysex messages exchanged between the MicroFreak and the Arturia MIDI Control Center.
 This process is subject to errors and misinterpretations.
-Therefore **I can not give any guarantee as to the accuracy of the displayed data**.
+Therefore **NO GUARANTEE, EXPRESS OR IMPLIED, IS GIVEN AS TO THE ACCURACY OF THE DISPLAYED DATA**.

 If you think the application display wrong values, send me the preset and any useful info to reproduce the problem and I will fix the application if necessary.